starbends/starbends/README.md

 - 👋 Hi, I’m @starbends - aka.
 Luna
-- 👀 I’m interested in making online comfort spaces and sound design
+- 👀 I’m interested in making online comfort spaces and sound design tools
 - 🌱 I’m currently learning anything i can
 - 💞️ I’m looking to collaborate on nothing in particular :D
 - 📫 How to reach me: don't!
-- 😄 Pronouns: they/she or she/they or whatever man
+- 😄 Pronouns: they/them
 - ⚡ Fun fact: i'd sooner serve myself poison, than serve my country

 <!---